 Whether it be long form or short form, there isn’t really a set route to becoming a Post Producer, however some companies do standardise their routes of progression for their staff.
 Typically, you’d start as a runner, intern, entry level administrator or in a similar junior level position and work your way up through to Bookings or Post Coordinator, and then to Assistant/Junior Producer where you’d assist on managing projects and eventual become a Post Producer, being the main person responsible for projects or accounts.

 Some people sometimes take a slightly different route.
-Some of the Producers I’ve worked with started in technical operations and then moved into Producing by taking a side step into Bookings.
-Most Edit Assistants I speak to say “The best type of Post Producer to work with, is a Producer who understands the technical process.
+Some of the Producers we’ve worked with started in technical operations and then moved into Producing by taking a side step into Bookings.
+Most Edit Assistants we speak to say “The best type of Post Producer to work with, is a Producer who understands the technical process.
 There is nothing worse than being given a task by a Producer with an unrealistic an time window to do it in!”

 How do you assess producers when they apply to you for a job in post?
 What should they expect to be asked?

 The first thing we asses is what type of Post Producer they are.
-As Post Producers are used across long form TV Programmes, TV Commercials, Online Advertising, Online Long form, broadcast advertising promos and Film, I need to identify exactly what kind of Producing experience the hirer is looking for and if the candidates who have applied, have the correct sector experience.
+As Post Producers are used across long form TV Programmes, TV Commercials, Online Advertising, Online Long form, broadcast advertising promos and Film, we need to identify exactly what kind of Producing experience the hirer is looking for and if the candidates who have applied, have the correct sector experience.

 Long form TV Post Producers and TV Commercial Post Producers can’t do each other’s jobs.
 The workflows, typical budgets, client time, specifications & post production requirements will all be different.
 So, although they have the same job title, they are incredibly different jobs.